Norwegian campaign: Allied withdrawal and Norwegian capitulation

 Operation Alphabet, the general Allied retreat from Norway, had been approved on 24 May.
 Among those who argued against evacuating Norway was Winston Churchill, who later expressed that the decision had been a mistake.
 The Norwegian authorities were only informed of the decision on 1 June.
 After a meeting on 7 June at which the decision to carry on the fight abroad was made, King Haakon VII, Crown Prince Olav and the Norwegian cabinet left Norway on the British cruiser Devonshire and went into exile in the United Kingdom.
 Without supplies from the Allies the Norwegian Army would soon have been unable to continue the fight.
 Both the King and the Crown Prince had considered the possibility of remaining in Norway, but had been persuaded by the British diplomat Cecil Dormer to instead follow the government into exile.
-The Crown Prince suggested that he should remain and assist the Administrative Council in easing the effects of the occupation, but due to the King's old age it was decided that they both had to go into exile, in order to avoid complications should the King die while abroad.
+The Crown Prince suggested that he should remain and assist the Administrative Council in easing the effects of the occupation, but due to the King's old age it was decided that they both had to go into exile, to avoid complications should the King die while abroad.
 By 8 June, after destroying rail lines and port facilities, all Allied troops had been evacuated.
-The Germans had launched Operation Juno to relieve pressure on the Narvik garrison and, after discovering the evacuation, shifted the mission to hunt and subsequently sunk two British destroyers and the aircraft carrier Glorious.
+The Germans had launched Operation Juno, sending Scharnhorst and Gneisenau to relieve pressure on the Narvik garrison.
+After discovering the evacuation, they shifted the mission to attacking Allied shipping and subsequently sank two British destroyers and the aircraft carrier Glorious.
 Before the British warships were sunk, however, the destroyer Acasta torpedoed and damaged Scharnhorst.
-Shortly after the encounter the British submarine HMS Clyde intercepted the German ships and torpedoed Gneisenau, causing severe damage.
+Shortly after the encounter, the British submarine HMS Clyde intercepted the German ships and torpedoed Gneisenau, causing severe damage.

 The Norwegian forces on the mainland capitulated to the Germans on 10 June 1940.
 Units fighting on the front had been ordered to disengage in the early hours of 8 June.
 Fighting ceased at 24:00 on 9 June.
 The formal capitulation agreement for forces fighting in mainland Norway was signed at the Britannia Hotel in Trondheim at 17:00 on 10 June 1940.
 Lieutenant Colonel Ragnvald Roscher Nielsen signed for the Norwegian forces, Colonel Erich Buschenhagen for the German side.
 A capitulation agreement for the Norwegian forces fighting at Narvik was also signed the same day, at Bjørnfjell.
 The signatories of this agreement, the last local capitulation of Norwegian troops during the campaign, were General Eduard Dietl for the Germans, and Lieutenant Colonel Harald Wrede Holm for the Norwegians.
 The 62-day campaign made Norway the country to withstand a German invasion for the longest period of time, aside from the Soviet Union.